-- 5.6.1 Tentatively Identified Compounds (TICs) are compounds detected in a sample using gas chromatography mass spectrometry that are not among the target analytes for the residual solvent analysis. - 5.6.2 The Department may initiate an investigation of a cultivation facility or processing facility entity upon receipt of a TICs report from a cannabis testing facility entity and may require a cultivation facility or processing facility entity to submit samples for additional testing, including testing for analytes that are not required by these rules, at the cultivation facility or processing facility entity's expense.
+- 5.6.1 Tentatively Identified Compounds (TICs) are compounds detected in a sample using gas chromatography mass spectrometry that are not among the target analytes for the residual solvent analysis. - 5.6.2 The Department may initiate an investigation of a cultivation or processing entity upon receipt of a TICs report from a cannabis testing entity and may require a cultivation or processing entity to submit samples for additional testing, including testing for analytes that are not required by these rules, at the cultivation or processing entity's expense.